zer0plus/mnist_cuda/README.md

 ![Softmax Times](benchmarks/plots/softmax_times.png)

 **Analysis:**
-- Softmax shows impressive speedups due to the high arithmetic intensity
+- Softmax illustrates the classic case where operations with high arithmetic intensity but parallel structure excel on GPU architecture
-- Small input sizes show limited benefit due to kernel launch overhead
+- Small input sizes(< 2<sup>10</sup>) do noy show any benefit due to kernel launch overhead
-- Large input sizes demonstrate 50-100x speedup
+- Large input sizes demonstrate speedup that is too great to measure against the CPU
 - The exponential operations benefit greatly from GPU's specialized math units

 ### 4. Backward Pass (Gradient Computation)